Fibromyalgia For Dummies - Roland Staud - E-Book

 Chapter 2

-Recognizing Key Symptoms of Fibromyalgia
+Recognizing Key Fibromyalgia Symptoms

-Regarding the pain and stiffness
+Analyzing the pain and stiffness

-Sorting out fibro fog
+Sorting out the fatigue and fibro fog

-Identifying related medical problems that you may have
+Identifying related medical problems

 Describing Where It Hurts: Almost Everywhere!

-Most people with fibromyalgia say that the widespread pain drives them the most crazy.
+Most people with fibromyalgia say the widespread pain drives them the most crazy.
 Sure, they don’t like fatigue or muscle aches, nor do they enjoy fibro fog.
 These symptoms are common for many people with FMS.
 But they may seem minor league compared to the hurting-all-over pain, which can sometimes escalate from mild or moderate to severe pain.

 You probably find it hard to explain to people where you hurt.
-You can get pretty strange looks when you say that you hurt almost everywhere.
+You can get pretty strange looks when you say you hurt almost everywhere.
 Not just in your back, legs, neck, or other sites of your body.
 All those places may hurt, and maybe other places, too.
 Nor do you have visible damage to point to.
 No broken bones, no gushing wounds, not one bruise to show someone, “Here is where it hurts me the most.
 Look at this.”

 Laboratory tests can’t diagnose fibromyalgia — at least, not yet.
-Tests can only tell you that you don’t have other medical problems known to cause pain.
+Tests can only tell you don’t have other medical problems known to cause pain.
 You shouldn’t, therefore, be surprised if doctors can’t find anything except some tender points, where you wince when pressure is applied there.
 (Read more about the tender points of fibromyalgia in Chapter 8.)

 So you have no hard evidence that you can present for your pain.
 And yet you continue to hurt and hurt and hurt and hurt.